OpenTelemetry .NET distro for Uptrace

 cd uptrace-dotnet/example/basic

-Execute the example, replacing <FIXME> with your Uptrace DSN:
+Execute your application, replacing <FIXME> with your Uptrace DSN:

 shell